 Although the main story mode is extremely intense and enjoyable for the time that it lasts, which is far too short, it seemed like the best was saved for the online multiplayer, which not everyone with an Xbox 360 would be able to take advantage of.
 It doesn’t matter what amount of money players spend on the game, even two years after it’s release, an additional £40 has to be spent to get the majority of the gameplay out of it, which some may consider being a clever sales strategy, but to me, it seems very biased.

 Controls – 10/10

-There aren’t any issues with the controls, and it would have been most probably one of the most straightforward factors into making this game, since all the developers would have to have done is play a Halo game, and not disappoint fans by trying to needlessly change them up, and potentially make any silly mistakes in the process.
+There aren’t any issues with the controls, and it would have been most probably one of the most straightforward factors in making this game since all the developers would have to have done is play a Halo game, and not disappoint fans by trying to needlessly change them up, and potentially make any silly mistakes in the process.

 Lifespan – 3/10

 The main story campaign will take a dismal 4 to 5 hours to finish, which compared to most other Halo games, let alone most other first-person shooters is far below acceptable standards.
 Other Halo games before it had exceptionally longer campaign modes, and still managed to put adequate emphasis, and with the astronomical budget attached to this game, there was no excuse for not sufficiently accommodating for single players as well as online players.
 I was personally so thrown by the fact that it lasts so short a time that I was surprised the rest of the campaign wasn’t on the second disc.